osmosis-labs/mesh-security/docs/ibc/ControlChannel.md

 Opening the channel is a 4-step process.
 It must be initiated by the Consumer side.

 1. Start with `OpenInit` from converter to the (connection, port) of the external staking.
-The version SHOULD be set to the highest mesh-security version it supports (see below), and the channel ordering MUST be "unordered".
+The version SHOULD be set to the highest mesh-security version it supports (see below), or left empty to let the contract handle it.
+The channel ordering MUST be "unordered".
 It MUST error if it has a previously established channel.
 2. The external staking contract receives `OpenTry`.
 The channel ordering MUST be "unordered", and the version protocol MUST be `mesh-security`.
 It performs version negotiation as defined below.
    It MUST error if the (connection, port) being proposed is not the one it was initialized with.